jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 4. [VIMMERN Kitchen faucet with handspray, stainless steel color](https://www.ikea.com/us/en/catalog/products/10305289/ "VIMMERN") is installed in the existing kitchen sink.
 Please re-use the faucet.

+   Please return to owner, the assembly tools provided with the VIMMERN.
    <!-- markdownlint-enable MD013 -->
 5. Add faucet and drain for stove.
 Drain should be capped for future use by a steam injecting oven.
 Faucet should have a pull-out nozzle that reaches